SkanderChayoukhi/Photoapp/README.md

 - **JWT Authentication Issues**: Validate token using `jwt.io` and ensure Keycloak configuration is correct.
 - **DNS Resolution Issues**: Verify Kubernetes DNS using `nslookup service-name.default.svc.cluster.local`.

-## Contributing
-Feel free to fork the repo and submit pull requests.

-## License
-MIT License

-## Contact
-For issues or suggestions, please open an issue in the **GitHub repository**.